systers/vms/Instruction for Heroku Deployment.md

   **Note:** vms-r is the name of the web app created in the heroku for deployment.

-  **Note:** Procfile and .env should be created inside main vms folder refer to below file structure.
+  **Note:** Procfile and .env should be created inside main vms folder as metioned in Step 2 refer to below file structure.

   ```
   vms